Karuś Kahaniec: Career

 In the years 1890 to 1900 Karuś Kahaniec published his adaptations of folk tales in the newspapers "Minskij Listok" and "Severo-Zapadnyj Kraj".
-In 1902, together with Anton and Ivan Luzkevich, Aleksandr Burbis, Eloisa Pashkevich and others, he founded the Byelorussian Revolutionary Party, which in 1903 changed its name to the Belorussian Socialist Hramada (Biełaruskaja sacyjalistyčnaja hramada).
+In 1902, together with Anton and Ivan Luzkevich, Aleksandr Burbis, Eloisa Pashkevich and others, he founded the Belarusian Revolutionary Party, which in 1903 changed its name to the Belarusian Socialist Assembly (Biełaruskaja sacyjalistyčnaja hramada).
 In 1904, Kahanez founded the "Polesje" newspaper.
 In 1905 he took part in the first farmers' conference in Belarus.